legendu-net/blog/en/content/2014/09/find-tips/find-tips.markdown

 Title: Tips on the find command in Linux
 Category: OS
 Tags: Linux, find, tips, search, locate
-Modified: 2021-04-06 09:43:30
+Modified: 2024-02-11 14:03:54

-**
-Things on this page are
-fragmentary and immature notes/thoughts of the author.
-Please read with your own judgement!
+**Things on this page are fragmentary and immature notes/thoughts of the author.
+Please read with your own judgement!**
-**

 It is suggested that you
 use